lucmonteiro/go-pipeline-stream/README.md

 ## High Level Design

-In order to achieve increased performance, use the FanIn/FanOut technique: spawn multiple goroutines for a given step, and then unite them back into a single channel.
+To achieve increased performance, we will use the FanIn/FanOut technique: spawn multiple goroutines for a given step, and then unite them back into a single channel (some would call this a map reduce).

 ### Example: